mattkaar/aia-web/docs/syllabus.md

 The above deliverables must be ready for grading by the start of class on **week 12**.
 The order of the presentations will be selected at random, although teams can volunteer to present ahead of time if desired.
 To ensure all teams are provided the same project delivery timeline, teams will be locked out of their TopoMojo workspaces on week 12.

-## Course Objectives

-At the end of the course, students should be able to:

--   Define Defense-in Depth as it applies to Information Assurance

--   List and describe nine Foundations of Information Assurance

--   Identify and execute common threats to IT Enterprises

--   List common host security best practices and implement controls

--   List common network security best practices and implement controls

--   Identify common network monitoring best practices, implement same on IT networks, and analyze collected data for anomalous behavior

--   Compare common cryptosystems, implement and evaluate data encryption/integrity approaches on IT systems and networks

--   Recognize and describe technical benefits and challenges encryption has on information assurance and cyber forensics

--   Describe the incident response process and apply process during live and simulated cyber security events

--   Correctly use common incident response tools to identify, collect and analyze data in search of malicious activities on IT networks

--   Describe the digital forensic process and apply this during live and simulated cyber investigations

--   Correctly use common digital forensics tools to acquire and analyze forensic evidence

 ## Evaluation & Grading